Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-04-25-Seasonal_D_STAN.md

 ## **6. Conclusion**

 Bayesian seasonal decomposition offers a principled approach to breaking down time series into interpretable components while rigorously accounting for uncertainty.
 Compared to classical methods, the Bayesian formulation in Stan provides flexibility, interpretability, and extensibility.
 Whether used for exploratory analysis or as a preprocessing step for forecasting, structural time series decomposition is a valuable tool in the Bayesian modeler’s toolkit.

-As always, the full code and Stan model are available on the linked GitHub repository.
-Feel free to explore variations of the model or adapt it to your own data.